External Functions Available In DataWeave

 1 2 3 <flow name="simple"> <logger message="#[p('some.property')]"/> </flow>

-lookup function allows executing a flow within your app and retrieves the resulting payload, taking the flow’s name and an input payload as parameters.
+lookup function allows for executing a flow within your app and retrieves the resulting payload, taking the flow’s name and an input payload as parameters.

 Learn more about